Main contents start here

-The settlement amount for fiscal 2015, the net total of national and local government expenditures was 168 trillion yen.
-The national government disbursed 42 percent of this amount, while the local governments disbursed 58 percent.
+The settlement amount for fiscal 2018, the net total of national and local government expenditures was 169 trillion yen.
+The national government disbursed 42.5 percent of this amount, while the local governments disbursed 57.5 percent.

 In addition to the Bank of Japan, Japan's financial system is comprised of private and public financial institutions.
 Private financial institutions include those that accept deposits (banks, credit depositories, agricultural cooperatives, etc.) and those that do not (securities companies, insurance companies, etc.).

 Stock prices in Japan rose sharply in the second half of the 1980s, spearheading the bubble economy.
-However, the stock market started to fall in 1990 ahead of land prices.
-At the end of 1989, the total market capitalization of the first section of the Tokyo Stock Exchange was 591 trillion yen, but only three years later, at the end of 1992, it had dropped by more than 50 percent to 281 trillion yen.
+However, it started to fall in 1990 ahead of land prices.
+At the end of 1989, the total market capitalization in the Tokyo Stock Exchange First Section was 591 trillion yen, but only 3 years later, it had dropped by more than 50 percent to 281 trillion yen.
 Even after recovering to 442 trillion yen at the end of 1999, the stock market repeatedly fell and rose afterwards.
 The bankruptcy of the major American secrities firm Lehman Brothers in September 2008 led to a fall in total market capitalization, which amounted to 251 trillion yen at the end of 2011.
 From 2012 to 2019, there was a major upturn due to the effects of various measures including a comprehensive economic policy package called "Abenomics".

-Chapter 5 Agriculture, Forestry and Fisheries (PDF:3,994KB)
+Chapter 5 Agriculture, Forestry, and Fisheries (PDF:5,677KB)

 (1) Agricultural Production